 In order to quantitatively analyze the equilibrium state of a reaction, we can use the equilibrium constant, Keq, or Kc, which is a function of the molar concentrations of reactants and products.
-Equilibrium constant determines the amount of products relative to reactants at equilibrium.
+The equilibrium constant determines the number of products relative to reactants at equilibrium.
 It has been shown that all chemical reactions that are at equilibrium can be described utilizing the equilibrium constant.

 Consider the following general chemical equation: